zaiisao/Documentation/en/Video/join_communication_mac.md

 In the `joinChannelByToken` method:

-- Pass a token that can identify the role and privilege of the user.
-Set token as null for low security requirements.
+- Pass a token that identifies the role and privilege of the user.
+Set the token as null for low-security requirements.
 A token is generated at the server of the application.
 For how to generate a token, see [Security Keys](../../en/Video/token.md).
-- Pass a channel ID that can identify the channel.
-Users that input the same channel ID enter into the same channel.
+- Pass a channel ID that identifies the channel.
+Users with the same channel ID enter into the same channel.
-- Pass a uid that can identify the user.
-Every user in a channel requires a unique uid.
+- Pass a uid that identifies the user.
+Each user in a channel requires a unique uid.
 If you want to join the same channel on different devices, ensure that different uids are used for each device.

 > Once in a call, a user must call the `leaveChannel` method to exit the current call before entering another channel.